-Project and Change Management is a critical issue for companies dealing with transition or transformation in terms of goals, organization, processes or technologies.
-And every company shall always be dealing with this kind of themes.
+Project and Change Management is a critical issue for companies dealing with transition or transformation in terms of goals, organization, processes, or technologies.
+And every company shall always be dealing with this kind of theme.
 That would mean it is constantly growing.

 Thus, at Valuement, we have developed a systematic approach to planning and implementing effective change that allows us to control and ensure the adaptation of the operational model.